shukieshah/SceneSearch/README.md

 # SceneSearch
-SceneSearch is an attempt at applying sequence-to-sequence image captioning (via deep learning) to video streams and ultimately create a "Control-F" like experience for short videos, enabling users to instantaneously search for specific visual scenes through natural language queries.
+SceneSearch is an attempt at applying image captioning (via sequence-to-sequence networks) to video streams and ultimately create a "Control-F" like experience for short videos, enabling users to instantaneously search for specific visual scenes through natural language queries.